 We have a time of fellowship with coffee and refreshments after worship every Sunday, and hope that you will join us!

-If you are feeling unwell, have run a fever within the past week, we ask that you stay home and worship online.
+If you are feeling unwell or have run a fever within the past week, we ask that you stay home and worship online.
 If you have had first person exposure to someone with COVID, please follow the CDC guidelines: if you are not fully vaccinated, we ask that you stay home to quarantine after that exposure.

 Dress is casual.
 You'll find some men in jackets and ties and women in dresses or skirts, and some in comfortable slacks and shirts.
 Jeans and t-shirts, shorts and flip flops are fine, too.
 The important thing is your presence, not your appearance.